annamel/acroparallels2016/dkopyrin/mapped_file/README.md

 # Hashtable

 Aside most common implementation using hashtable that maps offset into chunk this very library use rbtree.
-If hashtable is used to map offset, then making new chunk costs O(chunk length) that might be very expensive (see __test_ht.c__).
+If hashtable is used for offset mapping, then making new chunk costs O(chunk length) that might be very expensive (see __test_ht.c__).
 More optimized way to lookup for offset is using self-balancing tree or using hashtable in another way.

 # Main lookup function in library
-This library provides two main functions:
+Internal workflow of library is based on two main functions:

-__chunk_manager_get_av_chunk_from_pool__ - using FIFO algorithm allows to give available chunks in chunk pool at nearly O(1) in best case and O(n) in worst case.
+__chunk_manager_get_av_chunk_from_pool__ - using FIFO algorithm allows to give chunks with ref_counter=0 or unused chunks in chunk pool at nearly O(1) in best case and O(n) in worst case.

 __chunk_manager_gen_chunk__ - do the actual lookup in rbtree and use __chunk_manager_get_av_chunk_from_pool__ to generate chunk if lookup failed.
-The main structure that is used is rbtree that maps chunk startpoints to chunks (see next abstract)

 # Lookup in rbtrees